TurboVNC/turbovnc/BUILDING.md

 ---------------

-### Un*x (not Mac)
+### Un*x (including Mac)

-The following procedure will build the Java TurboVNC Viewer and some native/X11 infrastructure to support running it as a standalone application.
-Additionally, if the TurboVNC Server build is enabled (which is the default), then this procedure will build the TurboVNC Server and a handful of C applications that are used to interface with it.
+The following procedure will build the Java TurboVNC Viewer and some native glueware to support running it as a standalone application.
+Additionally, if the TurboVNC Server build is enabled (which is the default on Un*x platforms other than Mac), then this procedure will build the TurboVNC Server and a handful of C applications that are used to interface with it.
 On most 64-bit systems (Solaris being a notable exception), this will build a 64-bit version of TurboVNC.
 See "Build Recipes" for specific instructions on how to build a 32-bit or 64-bit version of TurboVNC on systems that support both.

-    cd {build_directory}
-    cmake -G"Unix Makefiles" [additional CMake flags] {source_directory}
-    make

-### Mac

-The following procedure will build the Java TurboVNC Viewer.

     cd {build_directory}
     cmake -G"Unix Makefiles" [additional CMake flags] {source_directory}